wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 For an address configured using SLAAC, a function AddrRegRefreshInterval(address) is defined as 80% of the address's current Valid Lifetime.
 When calculating this value, the client applies a multiplier of AddrRegDesyncMultiplier to avoid synchronization causing a large number of registration messages from different clients at the same time.
 AddrRegDesyncMultiplier is a random value uniformly distributed between 0.9 and 1.1 (inclusive) and is chosen by the client when it starts the registration process, to ensure that refreshes for addresses with the same lifetime are coalesced (see below).

-Whenever the client registers or refreshes a SLAAC address, it calculates a NextAddrRegRefreshTime for that address as AddrRegRefreshInterval seconds in the future but does not schedule any refreshes.
+Whenever the client registers or refreshes an address, it calculates a NextAddrRegRefreshTime for that address as AddrRegRefreshInterval seconds in the future but does not schedule any refreshes.

 Whenever the client receives a Prefix Information option (PIO, [RFC4861]) which changes the Valid Lifetime of an existing address by more than 1%, then the client calculates a new AddrRegRefreshInterval.
 The client schedules a refresh for min(now + AddrRegRefreshInterval, NextAddrRegRefreshTime).
 If the refresh would be scheduled in the past, then the refresh occurs immediately.